Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

 = WIP =
-- New option to add shipping cost per quantity in product add/edit page.
+- New option to configure additional shipping cost per quantity in the product add/edit interface.

 = 2.3.5 =
 - Resolved an issue where product quantities with fractional pricing caused an error with PayPal.